Choosing the Right Investor: Strategic Fit, Terms & Long-Term Alignment

 • Market Understanding: Investors with a deep knowledge of your industry can offer more than just capital.
 Their insights and connections can accelerate growth.

-• Demonstrated Traction: According to statistics, 42% of investors consider demonstrated traction, such as customer acquisition and revenue growth, as the key factor in their decision-making process.
+• Demonstrated traction (proven demand and user or revenue growth): According to statistics, 42% of investors consider demonstrated traction, such as customer acquisition and revenue growth, as the key factor in their decision-making process.
 Highlighting your traction can significantly improve your chances of securing funding.

 • Clear Vision: A well-defined roadmap for your business ensures that investors see the potential for sustainable growth.